 Cost of Running Your Own Studio

-Studio Rent: can vary greatly depending on your location.
-However, cheaper isn’t always better.
+Studio Rent: Cheaper isn’t always better.
 Clients (particularly people looking to get their first tattoo) will be looking for a tattoo shop on a clean and inviting street.

 Tattoo Artists: While your tattoo artists will be making money from clients (and giving a portion of that to the shop), you will still need to pay for the license of your shop (around $1000) that your artists will register under.

-Equipment: Your tattoo artists will regularly add the items they need to a running list.
-While buying in bulk will save you money, it’s still important to have an idea of what these items cost (see Equipment section above)
+Equipment: Buying in bulk will save you money, it’s still important to have an idea of what these items cost (see Equipment section above).

-Business Expenses: While these will vary depending on the location of your tattoo parlor, you’ll need to keep utilities, trash service, advertising, cleaning products, cash register, etc. in mind.
+Business Expenses: While these will vary depending on the location of your tattoo parlor, you’ll need to keep utilities, advertising, etc. in mind.
 Click here for cost estimates.